 Stevie Nicks will be the subject of a pair of books in 2026.
-The singer and songwriter, born May 26, 1948, is the only woman to have been inducted twice into the Rock & Roll Hall of Fame: as a member of Fleetwood Mac (1998) and as a solo artist (2019).
+The singer and songwriter, born May 26, 1948, became the first woman to have been inducted twice into the Rock & Roll Hall of Fame*: as a member of Fleetwood Mac (1998) and as a solo artist (2019).

 First up is Stevie Nicks in 50 Songs, from music journalist Annie Zaleski, coming May 5, via Running Press.
 The publisher’s blurb describes it as “not just a music biography.
 It’s a deep dive into her powerful songwriting and myth-making.
 The book analyzes iconic tracks like ‘Rhiannon,’ inspired by Welsh mythology, ‘Landslide,’ written during a pivotal moment in her relationship with Lindsey Buckingham, and Stand Back,’ created with an uncredited synth assist from Prince.”